pushmix/web-notification/README.md

 **Notification Title, Body and URL**

-Enter notification Title and Body, keep it brief.
-In the URL field enter a valid website address, when a user clicks or press on notification this URL will be loaded in the web browser.
+Enter notification *Title* and *Body*, keep it brief.
+In the *URL* field enter a valid website address, when a user clicks or press on notification this *URL* will be loaded in the web browser.

 ![alt text](https://pushmix.github.io/web-notification/img/push_notification_2.png "2.
 Content")